-Robin Garnham had started working at Goodwill of San Francisco, San Mateo and Marin (SF Goodwill) as the new English as a Second Language (ESL) instructor three weeks before COVID-19 shuttered everything with lightning speed.
+Robin Garnham started working at Goodwill of San Francisco, San Mateo and Marin (SF Goodwill) as an English as a Second Language (ESL) instructor three weeks before COVID-19 shuttered everything with lightning speed.

 “It happened so fast!
-I had to switch the format for the training program I was hired to do from in-person classes to online almost immediately,” said Garnham.
-Garnham was forced to find innovative and creative ways to assist SF Goodwill’s employees who are non-native English speakers in developing their language skills.
-In addition, SF Goodwill made the decision to offer a new ESL for jobseekers training in response to the growing number of job losses caused by the current crisis.
+I had to switch the format for the training programs I was hired to lead from in-person classes to online training almost immediately,” said Robin.
+Robin quickly led SF Goodwill to adapt and develop new offerings to serve SF Goodwill employees who are non-native English Speakers as well as the vast number of English Language Learner jobseekers who were negatively impacted by COVID-19.

-Most of the people SF Goodwill serves, have multiple barriers to employment—such as limited English proficiency, experience with the criminal justice system, housing instability and homelessness, low education levels, veterans, and those with gaps in their work history.
-SF Goodwill’s “earn while you learn” program is designed to provide these individuals with a job, personalized career services, and access to impactful training opportunities, such as ESL classes.
+Most of the people SF Goodwill employs in its stores, donation sites, and logistics divisions are overcoming one or more barriers to employment—such as limited English proficiency, experience with the criminal justice system, housing instability and homelessness, and lengthy gaps in their work history.
+SF Goodwill’s “earn while you learn” employment program is designed to provide these employees with a job, personalized career services, and access to impactful training opportunities, such as ESL classes.

 Robin had been planning to offer on-location trainings to these employee participants at their SF Goodwill worksites.
 Instead, he found innovative and creative technological approaches to assist them in developing their language skills.
 Robin created two different playlists of ESL instruction videos on YouTube, one focused on everyday English phrases and another on English for the workplace.
 In addition, Robin began offering live, video conference-based lessons.
 “Most of our ESL students have very limited literacy.
 They also often don’t have access to laptops, desktops, or even consistent internet access, so I decided to develop a variety of options to help them learn.
 Our priority is to make it as easy as possible for our English Learner participants to access these learning opportunities.”